Adamage/tutorials/tutorials/pytorch/tut1_basics/README.md

 model on multiple devices.
 We use replicas as an implementation of data parallelism, where a same model is served with several batches of data at the same time but on different devices, so that the gradients can be pooled.
-To achieve the same behaviour in pure PyTorch, you'd wrap your model with `torch. nn.DataParallel`, but with PopTorch, this is an option.
+To achieve the same behaviour in pure PyTorch, you'd wrap your model with `torch.nn.DataParallel`, but with PopTorch, this is an option.
 Of course, each replica requires one IPU.
-So, if the `replictionFactor` is two, two IPUs are required.
+So, if the `replicationFactor` is two, two IPUs are required.

 ### `randomSeed`
-The IPU has a different, on-device pseudo-random number generator (PRNG).
-This option sets the seed for the PRNG on the IPU.
-This is equivalent to using `torch.seed`.
+An advantage of the IPU architecture is an on-device pseudo-random number generator (PRNG).
+This option sets both the seed for the PRNG on the IPU and PyTorch's seed, which is usually set using `torch.manual_seed`.

 ### `useIpuModel`
 An IPU Model is a simulation, running on a CPU, of an actual IPU.
 This can be